Call for Doctoral Project Proposals: Nexus – 2026 Cycle

 ED 584 GAIA (Biodiversity, Agriculture, Food, Environment, Earth, Water). ↩︎

-7. As a reminder, only UR, UMR, and UMI may apply for this call for proposals.
-UAR, UExp, US, and UPS are not eligible. ↩︎
+7. Please note that only UR, UMR, and UMI units may apply for this call for proposals.
+UAR, UExp, US, and UPS units are not eligible. ↩︎